 Embark on a sightseeing tour of Bled to explore the charming town, the stunning lake shore and imposing Bled Castle, perched on a cliff high above the lake.
-Continue on to Slovenia’s other Alpine beauty – Lake Bohinj- for a slightly quieter pace of life and fantastic walking and biking trails.
-Return to Bled in the afternoon.
+Continue on to Slovenia’s other Alpine beauty – Lake Bohinj- for a slightly quieter pace of life and fantastic walking trails.
+Return to Bled in the afternoon and say goodbye to your driver/guide.
 (B)

 Spend the day exploring Bled at your leisure.
 Take a relaxing walk around the perimeter of the great lake (approx 6km- 1.5 hours) before returning to the town to try the famous local Bled Cream Cake – a custard and cream slice delicacy.
 Head to the Hotel Park for the traditional version.
 (B)

 Transfer back to Ljubljana airport for your flight to the UK.
 (B)

 Prices are based on 2 travelling in mid-season.